jupyterlab/galata/README.md

 ```

 You can edit the test suite file [`galata-example/tests/test.test.ts`](packages/galata-example/tests/test.test.ts) or add more test suites to the [`galata-example/tests`](packages/galata-example/tests/) directory.
-You can pass additional [command-line options](#command-line-options) to Galata by appending them to the `jlpm run test` command such as `jlpm run test -- --no-headless`.
+You can pass additional [command-line options](#command-line-options) to Galata by appending them to the `yarn run test` command such as `yarn run test -- --no-headless`.

 Additional test suite examples are available in [`galata/tests`](packages/galata/tests/).
 They contain examples of creating notebooks, uploading notebooks to JupyterLab, running notebooks and taking screenshots.